Anaesthetics and Acute Pain

 Qualified from Charing Cross & Westminster Medical School, London, with BSc.
 (Experimental Pathology) MBBS in 1991.
 FRCA 1997.
 Consultant anaesthetist at East Surrey Hospital in 2000, then Kingston Hospital since 2004.

-Currently lead obstetric anaesthetist.
+Subspecialty interest in obstetric anaesthesia.
 Previous roles as risk lead, lead clinician for Anaesthetic Department (2008-2011), clinical lead for The Productive Operating Theatre Project (2011-2012)and educational lead for obstetric anaesthesia.

 Anaesthetic provision for all surgical specialties at Kingston Hospital, namely general surgery, orthopaedics, gynaecology, upper and lower GI, urology, ophthalmology, dental, ENT, plus emergencies and trauma.

 Awards: Level 5 Clinical Excellence Award